Mamelodi Sundowns Blow Betway Premiership Title Race Open As They End Orlando Pirates Winning Run

 Pirates vs Sundowns: The key reasons the Buccaneers hold the advantage

-The Brazilians struggled to play their possession pattern of football during the first half, resulting in limited service for Brayan Leon in advanced areas, while Santos found it difficult to penetrate a disciplined and compact Pirates backline.
+The Brazilians struggled to play their possession style of football during the first half, resulting in limited service for Brayan Leon in advanced areas, while Santos found it difficult to penetrate a disciplined and compact Pirates backline.

 Sundowns struck again just three minutes later after Aubrey Modiba threaded a perfectly weighted through pass to Leon, who reacted sharply to guide a composed finish past Chaine once again, silencing the home crowd as the Brazilians headed into the halftime break with a 2-0 lead.